 Timber Sales Prices.
-The average prices for sales in the beginning of the FY 20 were extremely low, averaging only \$164/mbf in the first two months.
-Sales prices recovered through early 2020, but then fell as the effects of the pandemic took hold.
-The first two timber sales of FY 21 had much stronger prices than expected, averaging \$355/mbf-much higher than the FY 20 average of \$291/mbf.
-We are increasing the sales price forecast for FY 21 to \$320/mbf (from \$300/mbf in June) due to the log and lumber price expectations.
+The average prices for sales

+in the beginning of the FY 20 were extremely low, averaging only \$164/mbf in the first two months.
+Sales prices recovered through early 2020, but then fell as the effects of the pandemic took hold, ending FY 20 with an average price of \$291/mbf.
+The first four timber sales of FY 21 had much stronger prices than expected, averaging \$405/mbf.
+We are increasing the sales price forecast for FY 21 to \$340/mbf (from \$300/mbf in the June forecast and \$320 in September one) due to the both the strong log and lumber prices that we've seen and their continued strong outlook.
 For now, forecast prices in outlying years are unchanged.